Have you received a winding up petition from HMRC or other Creditor?

 - You cannot put the company into pre-pack administration

-If the business IS VIABLE and has a good future, then administration is a very powerful means to defend your company against the petition.
+If the business is viable and has a good future, then administration is a very powerful means to defend your company against the petition.

-But now that your company faces winding up, an expensive court process is required.
+Now that your company faces winding up, an expensive court process is required.
 The Court will need to consider the needs of all creditors and the petitioner, before granting an Administration Order.

 An Administration Order, if granted by the court, will “stay” or stop the winding up petition and prevent a winding up order being made and any other legal action (except with leave of court).

 You may be able to legally prevent the petition from being advertised and indeed have it rescinded if it is considered an “abuse”.
 We can provide advice on this and our legal partners can assist you rapidly to STOP the Gazette advert by seeking, in rare cases, an injunction to restrain advertisement or by way of formal negotiation with the petitioner as appropriate.

 If the petition has already been advertised then the business could seek an adjournment of the hearing.
 However, in order to do this you will need sound reason(s).
-We have a good working relationship with expert lawyers who can analyse your situation and help you to obtain an adjournment where appropriate prices start at just £495.
+We have a good working relationship with expert lawyers who can analyse your situation and help you to obtain an adjournment where appropriate prices start at just £695.
 Call us on 08009700539.

 If company directors are found guilty of continuing to allow a business to trade while they KNEW it was insolvent, they may become personally liable for the debts incurred by the company from the time they knew the business was insolvent.